-If you want to taste the green broccoli in all its aspects, you can’t miss the festival which will be held on the 20th January 2018 from 12 to 3 pm at the Torbole port, one of the most evocative places all over Lake Garda.
+If you want to taste the green broccoli in all its aspects, you can’t miss the festival at the Torbole port, one of the most evocative places all over Lake Garda.

 Slow Food has always supported and promoted the local excellences, and to enhance the green broccoli from Torbole this festival is dedicated to the tasting of some local broccoli dishes.